 CBD for bipolar disorder at a glance:

-Claims: In certain doses, CBD for bipolar disorder has a calming effect that can help curtail manic episodes.
+What the claims are: In certain doses, CBD for bipolar disorder has a calming effect that can help curtail manic episodes.
 CBD can help with depression, which is often associated with or known to coexist with bipolar disorder.
 CBD has the ability to reduce anxiety, which is a known symptom of bipolar.
 CBD can help curb manic rages.
 CBD can act as an overall mood stabilizer.

 What the studies show: While there aren’t any completed, large-scale clinical trials on the use of CBD for bipolar, preliminary studies show varying results.
 One small recent study with two subjects concluded that Cannabidiol might be ineffective for manic episodes of bipolar affective disorder when used on its own.
 Another recent study shows that CBD can ease the symptoms of psychosis with just a single dose.